hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-preface.md

 And one of the courses I teach is called 'Git for Developers'.
 It's a one-day course where I teach the students how to use Git **as a developer**.
-That means **none** of that GUI stuff; I promote using the command-line as much as possible.
-Because using the command-line **rocks**!
-Besides practical stuff like this, we also discuss the pros and cons of distributed version control systems and how they compare to the earlier version control system, like CVS and Subversion.
+Among other things, we discuss the pros and cons of distributed version control systems and how they compare to the earlier version control system, like CVS and Subversion.

 ---